Sarcopenia

 Sarcopenia is age-related muscle loss that reduces muscle strength, muscle mass, and physical function.
 It can make everyday activities harder, slow walking speed, reduce balance, and increase the risk of falls.

 Many people can improve strength, movement confidence, and day-to-day function with a structured plan that includes strength training, an individualised exercise program, balance work, and suitable nutrition support.
+Exercise physiology may also help when you need a longer-term, goal-based strength, balance, or chronic health exercise plan.

 - Sarcopenia means age-related loss of muscle strength and muscle mass.